 Scientific name: Hypochrysops piceata

-Conservation status: The bulloak jewel is Endangered in Queensland (Nature Conservation Act 1992) and is ranked as a high priority under the department's Back on Track species prioritisation framework.
+Conservation status: The bulloak jewel is Endangered in Queensland (Nature Conservation Act 1992).

 The bulloak jewel is small butterfly (wingspan 23-25 mm).
 Females are larger than males with broader and more rounded wings.
 The adult male's wings are dull purple above, while the females are pale blue.
 On the underside of the wings, both sexes are a brownish grey with spots and bands of orange or orange-red.
 The edges of both sides of the wings are black and metallic green.
 The hindwing has a very prominent rounded black spot edged in orange-red and the veins are shaded with brown-black.

 The habitat requirements of the bulloak jewel are complex.
 It requires a single species of tree, bull oak Allocasuarina luehmannii, an undescribed ant, Anonychomyrma sp., and possibly also the presence of eriococcid scale insects Rhyzococcus sp.
 Only older trees appear to be used by the bulloak jewel as these are riddled with the xyloryctid moth tunnels which encourage nesting colonies of the ant and provide shelter sites for the nocturnal butterfly larvae.

 The bulloak jewel has a very restricted distribution and is only known from several small patches of habitat west of the Darling Downs near Leyburn and Goondiwindi.
 It originally occurred at Mt Emlyn near Millmerran, but has not been seen there since 1967.
 Since 2000, the bulloak jewel has been confirmed (through specimen collection) at two sites; Ellengowan Nature Refuge and Bendidee National Park.
 Additional sightings have been reported south-west of Cecil Plains but are yet to be confirmed.